Avian Influenza A Virus

 What is avian influenza?

 Avian influenza occurs naturally among birds and is caused by influenza viruses.
-Birds carry the viruses in their intestines but usually do not get sick from them.
-However, avian influenza is very contagious among birds and can make some domesticated birds, including chickens, ducks and turkeys, very sick and can kill them.
+It can also spread to other animals.
+Animals carry the viruses in their intestines but usually do not get sick from them.
+However, avian influenza is very contagious among birds and other infected animals and can make some domesticated birds, including chickens, ducks and turkeys, very sick and can kill them.

 Symptoms of avian influenza in humans range from typical influenza-like symptoms (fever, cough, sore throat, muscle aches) to eye infections, pneumonia, acute respiratory distress, viral pneumonia and other severe and life-threatening complications.